These ruins at Aztec Ruins National Monument aren't Aztec ruins. NPS photo.

 9. True or false?
 There have been no verified sightings of blue whales within the waters of Channel Islands national Park.

 10. True or false?
-No one has ever found a fossilized reptile skeleton or bones within the Grand Canyon National Park.
+No one has found a fossilized reptile skeleton or bones within the Grand Canyon National Park.

 Extra Credit Question: